What is a Limited Liability Company?

 If you have a business idea that you want to put into action, you'll need to choose a business structure.
 Many small business owners choose to create a limited liability company (LLC).
 An LLC has many advantages, including limited liability protection for owners, a flexible management structure, and tax benefits.

-Follow these steps to form an LLC in Montana.
+Follow these steps to create an LLC in Montana.
 For more information on how to form an LLC in any state, see our article on how to start an LLC.
+You can also use our online LLC formation service to register your LLC.

 As you start forming your LLC, you'll need to pick a business name.
 When choosing a name, make sure you follow Montana's laws for naming LLCs.